mintmehedi/groundtasker/setup_guide.md

 ### First thing to do!!

+- try to work on the vscode project directory terminal it will help you from directory conflict
 - Install Next Js while installing the next js select y for the src and tailwind css
 - you will gonna work on the src folder we will later create and separate folder for the components & other pages
 - you can use the tailwind css classes in the components and pages